fametrano/fametrano.github.io/_pages/bbt202010-brescia.md

 **BBT202010-BRESCIA #2** for the second lesson,
 etc.

+Homework can be tackled cooperatively by a team of students, up to three students.
+Successfull homeworks will contribute up to 8 points to the final grade.

-The exam will be a multiple choice online live test.
+The individual final exam will be a multiple choice online live test.

 ## Lessons' calendar and material